 So we left feeling secure (mostly), but the news and photos they rapidly sent us were enough to reassure us even more and confirm that we’d made the right choice.

 At Nomador we are always interested in hearing feedback from members and we are always delighted if they can help the community by sharing their experience.
-As the founder of Nomador I am committed to sharing in every way and thus also love to share my own professional experience.
-My Nomador story is here, if you want to know me and the site’s history better.
-Now, onto my thoughts about Catherine’s testimony...
+Here at Nomador, we are committed to sharing in every way and thus also love to share our own professional experience.

 Entrusting your home to people you don’t know is certainly no easy matter!
 Trust is a fundamental element and you must understand how to build it.
 Catherine’s testimony is interesting because although she was new to house-sitting, she took her time to select the best house-sitters (the best approach for them).
 And she respected all important steps (except maybe one)!